User-Loading/pi-hole/README.md

-My Trackers & Analytics blocklist, useless
+My Ads blocklist, this is very very not good, but I don't want to block anything